evanxd/arduino-station/station/esp8266/README.md

 RXD | TXD
 TXD | RXD

-Plug 5V/GND from USB TTL Adapter to PM Sensor
+Plug 5V/GND from USB TTL Adapter or other power source to PM Sensor

-USB TTL Adapter Pins| PM Sensor Pins
+Power Source| PM Sensor Pins
 --- | ----
 5V  | VCC
 GND | GND

 Finally, power on your USB TTL Adapter to make it work.

-## Step 4: Setup Wifi

-If it didn't connect to the wifi before, it will turn into SoftAP mode automatically.

-Connect to `SensorWebAP` SSID using your PC or smartphone, then a popup will show up for you to enter your wifi credentials.
-It will reboot after submit.

-It should begin transmitting data now!

 ## Voilà!